 Get SpecificThese people likely receive plenty of pitches — why does it make sense for them to accept yours?
 To make your case, include a few key points from your content, in addition to an overall angle, article summary, and title suggestions.
 You should also provide an explanation of your company and any subject matter experts and sources included in your content.
 This helps your contact understand who you are, why you're a valuable, trustworthy source, and why your inclusion in this content is an important addition that can enhance audience engagement.

 Respect Their Schedules and ExpectationsYour contacts aren't just watching their inboxes, waiting for a pitch from you.
 They are incredibly busy.
 They're creating their own content, collaborating with other writers and brands, and they're working on tight deadlines.
 Their time is valuable, and when you're asking them to fork over even a little bit of it, you must respect it by proving to them you care about more than just what's in it for you.

 Lay the Groundwork for a RelationshipModern PR isn't about quick, one-time wins; it's more relational than transactional.
 Be friendly, personable, and patient in your communication, and offer to revise or refine any content if needed.
 A good relationship benefits you both (and the audiences you share), and it's up to you to lay that foundation in your outreach.
+Back to the Top

 5. Develop (and Use) a Distribution PlanLet's say your pitch goes well.
 This journalist or editor or influencer loves your idea and decides to use you as a source in an article he or she publishes.
 This is typically the exciting part, but it doesn't mean your work is done.
 You can't rely on these contacts to distribute this content for you.
 You have to do your part in maximizing press and getting this content to as many people as possible.
 Thankfully, there are so many ways to distribute content.
 Consider: